matthias-blomme/ad-project-document/book/src/poc/poc.md

 The following are mandatory requirements that **must** be implemented in your project. <br>See the page of each repository (client, server, test environment) for specific details.

 Not all mandatory topcis are taught in class.
 You will need to do some self-study to implement them.
-Don't worry, the POC scope is only a small part of your overall concept.
+<br>Don't worry, the POC scope is only a small part of your overall concept.

 - **Coding guidelines**: use all good practices from **previous and current** other courses.
   - Create readable code